louisdh/cub/README.md

 github "louisdh/cub" ~> 0.9
 ```
 Run ```carthage update``` to build the framework and drag the built ```Cub.framework``` into your Xcode project.

-## Standard Library
-*Please note: Cub is currently in beta*

-The Standard Library is currently under active development.
-There currently is no one document with everything from the stdlib.
-The best place to look for what's available is in [the source files](Sources/Cub/Standard%20Library/Sources/).

 ## Roadmap
 - [x] Structs